 For this recipe, you need to soak raw almonds in water overnight, and then rinse and drain them.
 Feel free to take a further step of removing the skins from each almond, but that’s a lot of work.
 You can also use a different nut such as cashews, if you prefer.

 After putting the almonds in a food processor and blending them into a chunky texture, you then add the carrot pulp, ground flax seeds, ground chia seeds, coconut aminos, and all sorts of seasonings:

 It’s kind of a messy process getting everything together, but it’s worth it, I promise!

 Water makes it all go ’round:

 This recipe makes enough for two dehydrator sheets.
-Again, another appliance is required for these crackers.
+Again, another appliance is required for these vegan Carrot Juice Pulp Crackers.
 I used an Excalibur dehydrator for these.